k21971/CrecelleHack/doc/variantfixes.md

   locations.
 - Potions of water are considered inert and do not polymorph.
 - Potions of holy water deal much more damage to demons.

+### Armor
+- MC: Chance of cancelling a special effect.
+  - Every piece of armor adds some amount of magic cancellation.
+  - Maxes out at 90%.
+  - Each point of enchantment reduces the MC of that piece of equipment by 1%.

+### Weapons
+- Some weapons are "finesse weapons."
+To-hit bonuses with finesse weapons are determined based on strength or dexterity, whichever is higher.
+- Some weapons have a speed bonus or a speed penalty.
+  - Generally, orc weapons are faster, elven weapons deal more damage, and dwarvish weapons deal more damage but are slower.

 ### New Objects
 - Potion of blood